moehriegitt/hob3l/doc/scadformat.md

 defining yet another file format.
 The SCAD format is originally defined for the OpenSCAD tool, and Hob3l tries to read the files in a compatible way.
 Hob3l does not read the full SCAD format, but a subset, which is described in this document.
-Up to now, there are no extensions introduced by Hob3l, so any file Hob3l reads should also be a valid input for OpenSCAD.

 This document tries to be more formal about SCAD syntax than the OpenSCAD documentation and to handle all corner cases and answer all